 Once you've got that done, it's time to run the script.
-First, check that the clock source is connected to clk_i of the ADC.
-Now, if you're in linux, browse to where the snap_tut_spec.py file is in a terminal and at the prompt type replacing with the IP address of your SNAP and with your fpg file.
+If you're in linux, browse to where the snap_tut_spec.py file is in a terminal and at the prompt type replacing with the IP address of your SNAP and with your fpgfile.
 You should see a spectrum like this:

-./snap_tut_spec.py <SNAP IP or hostname> -b <fpg name>
+./snap_tut_spec.py <SNAP IP or hostname> -b <fpgfile name>

 In the plot, there should be a fixed DC offset spike; and if you're putting in a tone, you should also see a spike at the correct input frequency.
 If you'd like to take a closer look, click the icon that is below your plot and third from the right, then select a section you'd like to zoom in to.
+The digital gain (-g option) is set to maximum ($0xfff_ffff$) by default to observe the ADC noise floor.
+Reduce the gain (decrease the value (for a -10dBm input 0x100)) when you are feeding the ADC with a tone, as not to saturate the spectrum.